oracle/python-cx_Oracle/doc/src/module.rst

     whether or not to initialize Oracle in events mode.
 This is required for continuous query notification and high availability event notifications.

+    The homogeneous parameter is expected to be a boolean expression which indicates whether or not to create a homogeneous pool.
+A homogeneous pool requires that all connections in the pool use the same credentials.
+As such proxy authentication and external authentication is not possible with a homogeneous pool.

+    The externalauth parameter is expected to be a boolean expression which indicates whether or not external authentication should be used.
+External authentication implies that something other than the database is authenticating the user to the database.
+This includes the use of operating system authentication and Oracle wallets.

     The encoding parameter is expected to be a string, if specified, and sets the encoding to use for regular database strings.
 If not specified, the environment variable NLS_LANG is used.
 If the environment variable NLS_LANG